 Learning how to draw a snowman is as simple as learning to draw three circles, one on top of each other.
 But it is the extra details that make all the difference to how awesome a snowman looks – whether a real one or one drawn on paper.

 Our snowman’s body, arms, and head are made of simple snowballs – drawn as circles on flat paper.
-We build his face from a carrot and coal stones – triangle and hexagons on paper.
+We build his face from coal stones with a carrot nose – hexagons and triangle on the paper.
 Then we dress up our snowman in a lovely saucepan hat and arm him with a broom!

 We start our snowman drawing by sketching three circles – a small, medium, and a large one – one on the top of the other.

-When you are building a real snowman, your snowballs will need to flatten to sit one on the top of each other and hold together.
+When you are building a real snowman, your snowballs will need to flatten to sit one on top of each other and to hold together.
 So draw your circles overlapping slightly.

 Let’s dress up our snowman.
 This step might look like we’re adding a lot at once, but that’s because it’s all fairly simple.

 First, we give our snowman a saucepan-hat.
 The hat is made of a cylinder – one oval, two straight lines for sides and a half oval at the bottom.
 Then we add two half-circles for the saucepan handles.

 Next, we add two arms.
 These are just two more small circles attached to the middle body snowball.